kkayacan/abap-reference/README.md

 # sap-lib
 Template programs, utility procedures and code samples for ABAP and other SAP development tools.
 Contributions are welcome.
+Templates, programs and classes are exported via [abapGit](https://github.com/larshp/abapGit)

 #### Disclaimer
 Code in snippets folder are samples and are not guaranteed to work by just copying and pasting.
 Adjust it according to your requirement.